 - Travel Converter | Adapter

-Most electronics such as laptops and phones are dual voltage, meaning they adapt on demand to using either 110 (US) OR 220 (UK) voltage.
-But to charge electronics you’ll need an adapter plug – this adapts your US plug to the UK wall socket.
+- However to charge your phone, tablet etc you’ll still need an adapter plug – this adapts your US plug to the UK/EU wall socket.
 The UK and Europe use different size plugs, so you’ll need both a UK and EU adapter depending on where you’re traveling.

-If you aren’t sure if your device is dual voltage, you’ll need a converter.
+- If you aren’t sure if your device is dual voltage, you’ll need a converter.
 A converter converts one voltage to another, for example 110v (US) to 220v (UK).
 You’ll still need the plug adapter.
 This converter worked well for travel in Europe although it’s a little bulky to pack.

 PACKING BOTTOM LINE:

-For more of my favorite travel and outfit resources get them here.
+For more of my favorite travel and outfit resources get them here!